zerenxyz/hanzeguru/docs/banking/howtobank.md

 ### Bring The Necessary Documents

+To open an account, they will, at the very least, ask for these:

+1. BSN
+2. Passport/ID with visa
+3. The acceptance letter from Hanze
+4. The IND letter

-To open an account, they will, at the very least, ask for your BSN, passport/ID, the acceptance letter from Hanze and the letter from the IND.
-It's best to carry other documents to the bank as well, in case they ask for them.
+It's best to carry any other important documents you have to the bank as well, in case they ask for them.

 ### Wait For Your Debit Card